 - Mechanisms required for lung tumour evolution and maintenance

-Defining a role for lymphatics in the developing tumour microenvironment - led by Dr Jacqui Shields
+Stoma function in the tumour microenvironment - led by Dr Jacqui Shields

-- Formation and maintenance of the specialised stroma that fosters tumour development, and how lymphatic vessel function contributes to this
+- Formation and maintenance of the specialised stroma that fosters tumour development, and the role of lymphatic vessel function

 Understanding the metabolic transformation of cancer cells- led by Dr Christian Frezza